-- Connectionism provides an abstract (higher-level?) theory of cognition sufficient to replace folk psychology - Conceptual space of a trained network: - their distributed interaction with an even higher-dimensional matrix of relatively stable transforming elements.
+- Connectionism provides an abstract (higher-level?) theory of cognition sufficient to replace folk psychology - Conceptual space of a trained network: - "fleeting high-dimensional patterns being transformed into other such patterns by virtue of their distributed interaction with an even higher-dimensional matrix of relatively stable transforming elements.
 The fleeting patterns constitute a creature's specific representations of important aspects of its changing environment.
 And the relatively stable matrix of transforming elements constitutes the creature's background knowledge of the general or chronic features of the world."